rockettheme/docs/Docs/joomla/platform/rocketlauncher_25.md

 ---
-title: How to Install Joomla!
-2.5
+title: How to Install a Joomla 2.5 RocketLauncher
-description: Your Guide to Installing a Joomla 2.5
+description: Your Guide to Installing a Joomla 2.5 RocketLauncher from RocketTheme
-breadcrumb: /joomla:Joomla/!platform:Platform/!install_joomla_25.md:How to Install Joomla!
-2.5
+breadcrumb: /joomla:Joomla/!platform:Platform/!rocketlauncher_25.md:How to Install a Joomla 2.5 RocketLauncher
+tags: [RocketLauncher, Joomla, Install, Guide, How-to, Tutorials, 2.5]

 ---

 How to Install
 -----

-Installing Joomla is a fairly straightforward process.
+Installing a RocketLauncher for Joomla 2.5 is a fairly straightforward process.
 There are several ways to do it, and all of them offer their own benefits depending on the individual needs of the user.
 The preferred method depends on a number of factors, including whether you are installing to a localhost or remote hosting environment.

+One of the clear benefits to installing via a RocketLauncher is that you receive a copy of our demo site, complete with preset modules.
+Due to licensing restrictions, some of the images used in the demo may be replaced with a placeholder, but the settings, modules, and presets are all indicative of what you would find in the demo.

 ### Technical Requirements

-Before installing Joomla, you should make sure that your server meets the minimum requirements for the Joomla release you wish to use.
+Before installing, you should make sure that your server meets the minimum requirements for the Joomla version associated with the RocketLauncher you wish to use.
 These requirements are made available on [Joomla.org](http://www.joomla.org/technical-requirements.html) and can be verified against your existing server version, PHP, and MySQL (or supported alternatives).
 For most users with remotely hosted sites, Cpanel provides this information on the left-hand sidebar.

 Currently, the Joomla requirements are as follows: